 When disaster strikes, our network of food banks kicks into high gear, providing emergency food and disaster-relief supplies to families and households virtually anywhere in America.
 Over a recent five-year period, our donors made it possible for Feeding America to distribute over 100 million pounds of emergency food and supplies to communities and households in the days and weeks following a disaster.

-Twenty-one million children receive free or reduced-cost lunches during the school year, but during the summer months, only 3.9 million continue to have access to those subsidized meals.
+Twenty-two million children receive free or reduced-cost lunches during the school year, but during the summer months, only 3.9 million continue to have access to those subsidized meals.
 That’s where the Summer Feeding Program steps in: In 2015, the Feeding America network served 5.7 million meals to nearly 180,000 children in partnership with the USDA and the Summer Food Service Program.
 Summer should be about fun, not worrying about the next meal.

 For the 21 million